 ‘Participants are 40% more likely to achieve their goals if they write them down.
 This increases to 70% if the goals are shared with someone to keep them accountable, such as a mentor.’

-💡 Top Tip 💡 Also, if your mentor opens doors for you, make sure you sprint through them.
+If your mentor opens doors for you, make sure you sprint through them.
 By introducing you to people in their network, they are personally vouching for you and your abilities.
 Don’t tarnish that by being reactive or slow to respond.

-4. Reflect and ask for for feedback
+4. Reflect and ask for feedback

+Another way to be a good mentee is not only being open to feedback, but actively asking for it.
 Asking for feedback shows a hunger to learn and improve, which is a stand out characteristic of a good mentee.

 Try open ended questions on a specific topic, such as:

-"Which parts of my approach to teamwork concern you the most?”
+- “Which parts of my approach to teamwork concern you the most?”

-"What do you think is working and not working in my pitch?”
+- “What do you think is working and not working in my pitch?”

-"What could I do differently that would have the greatest impact on my success?”
+- “What could I do differently that would have the greatest impact on my success?”

 Remember to not take negative feedback personally.
-Rather see it as a personal challenge to improve!
+Rather, see it as a personal challenge to improve!

-4. Be the driver and always follow up
+5. Be the driver and always follow up